 Add Ambience with Lighting

 As the above would attest, the hallway is first and foremost a practical space, so naturally a bright overhead light is essential – especially when you’re scrabbling around for shoes at the end of the evening.
 However, lighting such as this isn’t always the most aesthetically pleasing, and nothing makes a space feel more welcoming quite like an ambient light.
 If you want to give your home an instant injection of warmth, consider placing a table lamp on a console table, or adding a floor lamp by the door.
-Christmas lights are perfect for bringing both a dose of festive cheer and a soft glow to your home; string them around the frame of a hallway mirror for extra sparkle.
+If you are wondering how to decorate a hallway mirror at Christmas, look to fairy lights to bring a soft glow – and a dose of festive cheer – to your home.
+Simply string them around the frame and watch it sparkle.

 Style your Staircase